retroryan/real_estate_ai_search/COMMON_MODEL_EMBEDDINGS.md

 ---

-## Phase 2: Model Migration
+## Phase 2: Model Migration ✅ COMPLETED

 ### Goal
 Replace all local model imports with shared property_finder_models imports.

-### Todo List
+### Completed Tasks
+- ✅ Cleaned up models/ directory to import from property_finder_models
+- ✅ Updated models/__init__.py to properly import and export
+- ✅ Updated enums.py to only contain embeddings-specific enums
+- ✅ Updated config.py to only contain embeddings-specific configs
+- ✅ Updated exceptions.py to only contain embeddings-specific exceptions
+- ✅ Updated all imports in pipeline/ directory
-- [ ] Update all imports in correlation/ directory
+- ✅ Updated all imports in providers/ directory
-- [ ] Update all imports in pipeline/ directory
+- ✅ Updated all imports in storage/ directory
-- [ ] Update all imports in providers/ directory
+- ✅ Updated all imports in processing/ directory
-- [ ] Update all imports in storage/ directory
+- ✅ Updated all imports in services/ directory
-- [ ] Update all imports in tests/ directory
+- ✅ Updated all imports in loaders/ directory
-- [ ] Replace print statements with logging
+- ✅ Replaced print statements with logging
-- [ ] Delete models/ directory completely
+- ✅ Kept models/ directory with only embeddings-specific models
-- [ ] Handle any models unique to embeddings (keep minimal local models if needed)

 ### Implementation Steps